 Finished up the all-star break.

-The Boise Hawks were blown away by the Tri-City Dust Devils (Rockies), 7-2.
+The Boise Hawks were incinerated by the Salem-Keizer Volcanoes, 11-0.